jupyterhub/repo2docker/docs/source/dev_newbuildpack.md

 # Adding a new buildpack to repo2docker

 A new buildpack is needed when a new language or a new package manager should be supported.
-Buildpacks need to work together.
-For example, when adding support for a new language, like nodejs, the new nodejs buildpack should be able to co-exist with Python / R / etc support.
+Existing buildpacks are a good model for how new buildpacks should be structured.

 ## Criteria to balance and consider